Solve your asset tracking, monitoring, utilization, and maintenance issues with a simple cellular IoT solution.

 The Notecard can be configured as a standalone asset tracker that captures GPS readings and uploads those to the Blues Wireless cloud service, Notehub.io, on a periodic basis.
 It can also be used with a host microcontroller or Single-board Computer to add cellular to your project.
 To configure the Notecard as a standalone tracker, connect it to a Notecarrier-AL.

 Data captured by the Notecard can be tagged with time and location using the cellular network and a GPS receiver.
 The Notecard does not maintain an active connection to Notehub.io, rather it reconnects periodically to send and download data.
-Each Notecard comes with 500 MB of cellular connectivity data and 5,000 monthly consumption credits included, with no activation costs, monthly charges, or surprise fees.
+Each Notecard comes pre-paid with 500 MB of data and 10 years of cellular with no activation costs, monthly charges, or surprise fees.

 Modern services require that the cloud and the device perform bidirectional authentication to provide stronger safeguards.
 For many applications it’s important that data is encrypted.
 For this reason, the Notecard integrates an STSAFE Secure Element which contains symmetric keys manufactured into the chip.
 With this functionality, there’s no need to handle or manage secure key material.